Cyber Security

 b.
 Electives

 In addition to the core courses, students must take two CS electives for a total of six hours.
-The electives must be from 500+ level or 600+ level, chosen from the following courses:
+The electives must be from 500+ level or 600+ level.
+No more than 3 chrs of CS 598 or CS 697 can count towards the degree.

 c.
 Tracks

-In addition to the five core courses and two electives listed above, students must choose either of the following two pathways (Cyber Security Centric Courses or Cybercrime Investigations track, both worth 15 credit hours) to fulfill the requirements of the Master's degree.
+In addition to the five core courses and two electives listed above, students must choose either of the following two tracks (Cyber Security Track or Cybercrime Investigations track, both worth 15 credit hours) to fulfill the requirements of the Master's degree.

 RequirementsHours